How blockchain is revolutionizing the banking industry

 - Cons: Blockchain is unable to solve all problems on a syndicated lending market.
 In addition, it may be hard to implement blockchain for syndicated loans, because it should be done for each bank in a syndicate.
 However, nowadays banks tend to join into blockchain syndicates to make this process easier.

 - Usage Examples: In 2016, Credit Suisse, Symbiont, R3, and Ipreo successfully finished an initial stage of a project related to the use of blockchain technology on the syndicated loan market.
-In April 2018, seven international banks, specifically BNP Paribas, BNY Mellon, HSBC, ING, Natixis and State Street, have united to support Fusion LenderComm by Finastra, a blockchain platform for syndicated loans.
+In April 2018, seven international banks, specifically BNP Paribas, BNY Mellon, HSBC, ING, Natixis, and State Street, have united to support Fusion LenderComm by Finastra, a blockchain platform for syndicated loans.

 #6.
 Accounting, Bookkeeping, and Audit

 Probably no other sphere that involves as much paperwork as accounting, and it is digitalized relatively slowly.
 The reason behind that may be in strict regulatory requirements regarding data validity and integrity.
 Therefore, accounting is another domain that can be transformed with the power of blockchain technology finance, from simplifying the compliance to streamlining the traditional double-entry bookkeeping.
 Instead of keeping separate records based on transaction receipts, companies can write their transactions directly into a joint register, with the entries distributed and cryptographically protected.
 As a result, the records are more transparent, and any attempts of forging are almost impossible.
-Think of it as of an “electronic notary” verifying the transactions.
+Think of it as an “electronic notary” verifying the transactions.
 In addition, blockchain’s smart contracts can be used to automatically pay invoices.

 - Pros: Standardization with the help of blockchain would allow auditors to automatically verify the most important data behind financial statements and thus decrease the costs and save time.
 Blockchain makes it possible to easily prove the integrity of electronic files.
-One of the approaches is to build a hash string of a file representing the digital fingerprint of that file and then create a timestamp for it by writing into blockchain.
+One of the approaches is to build a hash string of a file representing the digital fingerprint of that file and then create a timestamp for it by writing it into the blockchain.
 To prove the integrity of files, an auditor can generate the fingerprint again and compare it with the one that is stored in the blockchain.
 Identical fingerprints prove that the file has not been changed.
-As a result, audits can be conducted in real time and not last for days or weeks.
+As a result, audits can be conducted in real-time and not last for days or weeks.

 - Cons: Some experts suppose that blockchain may not be suitable for each and every case in bookkeeping and may be used only for specific areas, such as interbank transfers.